 There are many great resources available on this important effort that make the case as to why it was so important Kansas adopted this legislation.
 We hope that this site will be a great resource for you, and we encourage you to share it with your friends.

-In early January, a press conference was held announcing the introduction of a Constitutional Amendment to overturn the Hodes & Nauser vs. Schmidt decision regarding abortion from May that opened the floodgates to limitless abortion in Kansas.
+In January of 201, a press conference was held announcing the introduction of a Constitutional Amendment to overturn the Hodes & Nauser vs. Schmidt decision regarding abortion from May of 2019 that opened the floodgates to limitless abortion in Kansas.
 The conference was led by a large coalition of women leaders and legislators dedicated to giving Kansans a say in whether they have a right to regulate the abortion industry in Kansas – regulations that protect both mothers and babies.